 Playing Preschool is a totally hands-on, completely play-based approach to at-home early childhood education.
-This program puts you, the parent, in the driver’s seat of your child’s education.
+This program puts you, the parent or caregiver, in the driver’s seat of your child’s education.

 This is NOT a sit and listen type program: your child is moving, active, engaged, and exploring the whole time.

-This is NOT a time consuming program: most days will take you no more than 45 minutes.
+This is NOT a time consuming program: most days will take you 45 minutes to 1 hour.

 This is NOT an expensive program: buying the program in this bundle costs less than $1 a week and the supply list is things you probably already have around your house.